 Natural History Museum of Denmark, the Palm House & Geological Museum

-The Palm House creates an exotic habitat that unlike anywhere you see in Denmark.
+The Palm House creates an exotic habitat that is unlike anywhere you see in Denmark.
 It has quite a spectacular botanical collection in various temperatures and humidity as if it brings you to a tropical place during winter – from aquatic plants and mangrove plants, warm and dry subtropical plants in the mountains, plants in the warm Mediterranean region, to an unusually large and scientifically significant collection of cycads.
 One of them dates from 1824 and is one of the tallest in Europe under glass.

 Returning to Denmark after passing through the Palm House, I headed to the Geological Museum section of the cluster, there was a temporary exhibition showcasing meteorites from outer space; followed by an impressive collection of gems, crystals, minerals, and rocks from all over the world (this is definitely for those who are fascinated by rocks).